embeddings-benchmark/mteb/docs/mmteb/readme.md

 ### 🗃️ 1: Contribute a new dataset

 For this segment, you open a PR in the MTEB repository where you create an implementation (subclass) of a task using a new language dataset uploaded to huggingface.
-Read more about how to add a task [here](adding_a_new_dataset.md) and check out [one of the previous additions](https://github.com/embeddings-benchmark/mteb/pull/247) for an example.
+Read more about how to add a dataset [here](../adding_a_dataset.md) and check out [one of the previous additions](https://github.com/embeddings-benchmark/mteb/pull/247) for an example.

 ### 🖥️ 2: Contribute a new task